syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/Control-Events.md

 {% highlight vbnet %}

 '2D or 3D border can be set for the HTMLUIControl control using the BorderStyle property.
-The HTMLUIControl control can also be displayed borderless using this property.
+The HTMLUIControl control can also be displayed border less using this property.

 Me.htmluiControl1.BorderStyle = System.Windows.Forms.BorderStyle.FixedSingle